StefanVermeent/WMC/0_pilot_study/preregistration.md

 Each hypothesis tests a part of this overall DAG.
 We present the DAG corresponding to each hypotheses below.

-1. Individuals with more early-life violence exposure have a lower WMC (i.e., letter recall) than individuals with less violence exposure on the standard version of the Ospan, but benefit comparatively more from the present-oriented version of the Ospan.
+1. Individuals with more early-life adversity have a lower WMC (i.e., letter recall) than individuals with less early-life adversity on the standard version of the Ospan, but benefit comparatively more from the present-oriented version of the Ospan.

 <p align="center">
 <img src="figures/prereg_fig2.png" title="DAG for hypothesis 1.">
 </p>

-2. Individuals with more early-life violence exposure process the math equations more slowly (operationalized through the [Drift Rate](#DDM)) than individuals with less violence exposure on the standard version of the Ospan.
+2. Individuals with more early-life adversity process the math equations more slowly (operationalized through the [Drift Rate](#DDM)) than individuals with less early-life adversity on the standard version of the Ospan.
 We have no a-priori expectations about a moderation by task version.